input-output-hk/plutus-pioneer-program/docs/week6.rst

 So, next in *runOracle*, we call the helper function *go*.
 What this does is to block at the update endpoint.
 As soon as someone provides an *Integer* as the new value, it will call the *updateOracle* function with the new value, and then just loop to go again.

-In summary, *runOracle* starts the oracle, tells the oracle, then loops to allow others to update the oracle.
+In summary, *runOracle* starts the oracle, *tell*\s the oracle, then loops to allow others to update the oracle.

 And that concludes the code for the oracle itself.
 What is now missing is an example, a contract that actually uses the oracle - a swap contract.
 And also using the
 Plutus Application Backend to run this code in the real world or, in our case, in a simulated blockchain.